Frequently asked questions

 You were very young when you created “The Spider”.
 When did you start as a dancer?

 I started my first lessons at the age of three.
-At the age of four, I danced a duet in a concert that was broadcasted on national Ukrainian television.
+At the age of four, I danced a duet in a concert that was broadcast on national Ukrainian television.
 Four years later, I joined a professional ballet school where I was training six days a week.
 Between the age of 13 and 16, I participated in many ballet competitions across Europe.
 I was 15 years old when I joined the Upper Royal Ballet School in London.

 Can we invite you to dance “The Spider” at our show/tv programme/gala?